hexadezi/counterstats/README.md

 - Variable in CS:GO must be set.
 Add it to autoexec file: con_logfile console.log

 ## Usage
 Download and open the file.
 A config file will be created.
-Complete the missing entries.
+Complete the missing entries and restart the app.
+If you enter status into the console, it will be read by the application and information about the players will be displayed.

 ## Settings
 Setting | Explanation